bertrandmartel/javacard-gradle-plugin/README.md

 ## Syntax

 * javacard [Closure]
+  * config [Closure] - object that holds build configuration **Required**
     * jckit [String] - path to the JavaCard SDK that is used if individual cap does not specify one.
 Optional if cap defines one, required otherwise
     * logLevel [String] - log level of ant-javacard task ("VERBOSE","DEBUG","INFO","WARN","ERROR"). default : "INFO"
     * cap [Closure] - construct a CAP file **Required**
       * jckit [String] - path to the JavaCard SDK to be used for this CAP. *Optional if javacard defines one, required otherwise*
       * sources [String] - path to Java source code, to be compiled against the current JavaCard SDK. **Required**
       * classes [String] - path to pre-compiled class files to be assembled into a CAP file.
 If both classes and sources are specified, compiled class files will be put to classes folder, which is created if missing
       * packageName [String] - name of the package of the CAP file.
 Optional - set to the parent package of the applet class if left unspecified.
       * version [String] - version of the package.
 Optional - defaults to 0.0 if left unspecified.
       * aid [String] - AID (hex) of the package.
 Recommended - or set to the 5 first bytes of the applet AID if left unspecified.
       * output [String] - path where to save the generated CAP file. if a filename or a non-absolute path is referenced, the output will be in `build/javacard/{output}` **Required**
       * export [String] - path (folder) where to place the JAR and generated EXP file.
 Default output directory is `build/javacard`.
 Filename depends on `output` filename if referenced.
 Optional.
       * jca [String] - path where to save the generated JavaCard Assembly (JCA) file.
 Default output directory is `build/javacard`.
 Filename depends on `output` filename if referenced.
 Optional.
       * verify [boolean] - if set to false, disables verification of the resulting CAP file with offcardeverifier.
 Optional.
       * debug [boolean] - if set to true, generates debug CAP components.
 Optional.
       * ints [boolean] - if set to true, enables support for 32 bit int type.
 Optional.
       * applet [Closure] - for creating an applet inside the CAP
         * className [String] - class of the Applet where install() method is defined. **Required**
         * aid [String] - AID (hex) of the applet.
 Recommended - or set to package aid+i where i is index of the applet definition in the build.xml instruction
       * dependencies [Closure] - for linking against external components/libraries, like GPSystem or OPSystem
         * local [Closure] local dependencies must include absolute path to exp/jar
           * exps [String] - path to the folder keeping .exp files.
 Required
           * jar [String] - path to the JAR file for compilation.
 Optional - only required if using sources mode and not necessary with classes mode if java code is already compiled
         * remote [String] remote dependencies (ex: "group:module:1.0").the remote repository (maven repo) must be included in the project
+  * scripts [Closure] - object that holds the configurable scripts to send apdu
+     * script [Closure] - a script referenced by name/apdu value to be sent
+       * name [String] - script name (ex: select)
+       * apdu [String] - apdu value to be sent (it can hold ":" to separate bytes)
+     * task [Closure] - gradle task to create that will map the specified list of apdu to send
+       * name [String] - task name
+       * scripts [String...] - list of script's name

 ## License